tpoisot/CP-SDM/manuscript.typ

 === Bioclimatic data

 The model was trained, validated, and applied on the 19 WorldClim2 BIOCLIM variables #cite(<Fick2017>), at a spatial resolution of 2.5 minutes of arc.
 Preliminary analyses using 0.5, 2.5, 5, and 10 minutes of arc show that the qualitative results presented hold.
 For the projection of the model under climate change, I only report the future data under the SSP370 scenario ("business as usual"), for the MRI ESM2-0 GCM, over the period 2081-2100.

+The climatic novelty of the baseline _v._ future data is estimated through the Euclidean distance #cite(<Fitzpatrick2018>), specifically by assigning as a novelty score for each pixel in the future the distance to its closest baseline analogue.
+This novelty is measured on de-meaned predictors with unit variance.

 == Species distribution model